andrewheberle/jwks-to-pem/README.md

 ## Reloads

-If one of the `--reload.pid`,  `--reload.pidfile` or `--reload.url` options are provided a reload will be triggered when changed to the downloaded keys are detected.
+If one of the `--reload.pid`,  `--reload.pidfile`, `--reload.unix` or `--reload.url` options are provided a reload will be triggered when changed to the downloaded keys are detected.

 In then case of `--reload.pid` or `--reload.pidfile` the signal defined by `--reload.signal` will be sent.

 If `--reload.url` was provided a HTTP request using the method set by `--reload.method` is performed.

+When `--reload.unix` is set a `--reload.payload` must be provided and may also be optionally provided when using `--reload.url`.

 ## Docker

-A docker container is published and can be used as follows:
+A container image is published and can be used as follows:

 ```sh
 docker run -v /path/to/keys:/keys ghcr.io/andrewheberle/jwks-to-pem \